dwyl/home/README.md

 <hr />

 # 2024 Update

 A _lot_ has changed since [we](https://github.com/dwyl/home/graphs/contributors)
 first wrote this document. ⏳<br />
-The global pandemic and lock-down brought construction/rennovation progress to a complete halt. 🛑 <br />
+The global pandemic 🦠 and lock-down 🚫 brought construction/rennovation progress to a complete halt. 🛑 <br />
-We were unable to continue with construction due to restrictions and then our foreman moved on to a different project leaving us with an unfinished exterior building
+We were unable to continue with construction due to restrictions and then when things re-opened our foreman moved on to a different project leaving us with an unfinished exterior building
-(i.e. building site!)
+(i.e. building site!) 🚧 <br />
-We requested numerous quotes from local construction companies but none had availability/willingness to help us.
-We have made _modest_ progress on the exterior in that time, but in construction, anything that is not _finished_ is still a building site ...
+We requested numerous quotes from local construction companies but none had availability/willingness to help us. 🤦‍♀️ Since then we have made _modest_ progress on the exterior, but in construction, anything that is not _finished_ is still a building site ... 🏗️

 ## Family 👨‍👩‍👧‍👦

-Our first child was born in 2020 👶 and we were focussed on being parents while working full-time remote jobs and now our second child (2022) has consumed _all_ our remaining time. 🎉
+Our _first_ child was born in 2020 👶
+and we were focussed on being parents while working full-time remote jobs. 🧑‍💻 <br />
+Now our _second_ child (2022)
+has consumed _all_ our remaining time. 🎉
 Children are awesome,
-but they demand/deserve attention.
+but they demand/deserve attention & nurture. 🥰

 We have explored using the Braga House for other purposes including transforming it into a mini-school.
-But the numbers don't stack up and we don't think education should be a _for_ profit business.
+But the numbers don't stack up; it would make a _huge_ financial loss during the first 3-5 years. 💸🔥

+> **Note**: We haven't _given up_ on the idea
+of running our own childcare,
+read below for more detail! ⬇️

 # Goal? 🥅